-Tuition must be paid in full before classes begin in each semester unless the student has arranged to participate in alternative payment plans offered by Hebrew College.
+Tuition must be paid in full before classes begin in each semester unless the student has arranged to participate in an alternative payment plan.
+In addition to federal loan programs, Hebrew College invites students to research the payment plan options offered by FACTS Tuition Management.
+For students, the benefits of utilizing the services offered by FACTS include the following.